rrhan0/LibraryApplication/README.md

     This project would help me practice create, read, update, delete operations.
 I think that working with databases is interesting, especially representing that database with an interface.
 I also enjoy reading and listening to books.

+## User Stories

+- As a user, I want to be able to add some books to the library's catalogue
+- As a user, I want to be able to view a list of books in the catalogue
+- As a user, I want to be able to view the contents of a book
+- As a user, I want to be able to update a book in the catalogue
+- As a user, I want to be a ble to delete a book in the catalogue